-2020 amendments are shown in purple in this document.
-The text in black is the original NZS 4404:2010 text.
+2025 amendments from the 2020 Code of Practice are shown in red in this document.
+The text in black is based on the original NZS 4404:2010 text, but has been amended in previous Council revisions as per the revision history table below.